 A Fabulous Master Bathroom

 It’s hard to believe this is the same bathroom!
 Keith Brockman and the Schloegel team did a fantastic job and the results show for themselves.
 What was once dark and slightly awkward is now open, light and absolutely gorgeous!
 The inset cabinets are painted Sherwin Williams Dovetail Gray and topped with Cambria Ella quartz.
 The 12 x 14 floor tiles are Zebrino in Michelangelo and bring in some dimension.
-We’re big fans of wallpaper and this one is just right, it’s Serena & Williams Palmetto in Ink Blue.
+We’re big fans of wallpaper and this one is just right, it’s Serena & Lily Palmetto in Ink Blue.
 The accent wall brings in a punch of color and fun design.

 Dark tile surrounds the new soaking tub highlighting the area and providing a subtle contrast.
 Kohler Artifact plumbing fixtures are used throughout the bathroom and definitely elevate the overall feel of the bathroom.
 This image also shows how the cabinets conceal the new washer and dryer.